 Trolls have only one word for plants, because they don't have to interact with them — all plants can be squished if they are in the way, and they aren't needed for food, since trolls eat rock.
 In Moving Pictures, this leads to Detritus presenting his sweetheart with a large uprooted tree rather than the flowers she requested.

-Brought up in the narration of Monstrous Regiment, when Polly is talking to her friend about her odd behavior and possible miracles.
+Brought up in the narration, when Polly is talking to her friend about her odd behavior and possible miracles.
 The narration mentions that her language had no word for "freaky," but she would have welcomed its inclusion.
 She settles on calling it "strange."

 In Snuff, goblins' way of speaking initially makes them seem stupid.
 Miss Beedle later explains that their vocabulary and mode of thought simply doesn't translate well; for example, rather than naming lots of different colors, they name only a few but have lots of phrasings that express how they blend together.